 For teachers, this means both private speech and teacher explanation deserve attention.
 When a child works in silence, they may be thinking or confused.
 When they talk aloud, they're likely thinking.
 And when we narrate our teaching, we're not just explaining; we're modelling the narrative structure through which children will later understand similar problems.

-In practice, effective teaching blends both.
+In practise, effective teaching blends both.
 A lesson on fractions might involve:

 Enactive stage: Children physically divide objects into equal parts (Bruner)